zaiisao/Documentation/en/Video/voice_changer_android.md

 title: Set the Voice Changer and Reverberation Effects
 description: How to adjust the voice effect on Android
 platform: Android
-updatedAt: Sun Sep 29 2019 08:19:59 GMT+0800 (CST)
+updatedAt: Thu May 21 2020 04:05:12 GMT+0800 (CST)
 ---
 # Set the Voice Changer and Reverberation Effects
 ## Introduction
-In social and entertainment scenarios, users often need various voice effects to enhance interactive experiences.
-Agora provides multiple preset voice changers and reverberation effects.
-You can also flexibly change the users' voice, such as adjusting the pitch and setting the equalization and reverberation modes.
+In social and entertainment scenarios, users often need various voice effects to enhance an interactive experience.
+To accomplish this, Agora provides multiple preset voice changers and reverberation effects.
+You can also dynamically change the users' voice, such as adjusting the pitch and setting the equalization and reverberation modes.

 ## Implementation